zeroc-ice/ice/cpp/install/vc80/doc/README.txt

 --------------------------

 This release requires Visual Studio 2005 version 8.0.50727.42 or later.
-For C# or VB the release requires the .NET Framework Version 2.0.50727 or later.
+For C# or Visual Basic, this release also requires the .NET Framework Version 2.0.50727 or later.

 Setting up Visual Studio 2005